-These Boston Crème Mini Muffins are a combination of my powdered sugar donut recipe, my basic custard, and my almond milk ganache.
+These Boston Crème Mini Muffins are a combination of my powdered sugar donut recipe, a basic custard, and my almond milk ganache.
 They’re like a healthy incarnation of your favorite donut flavor, but they also remind me of mini eclairs.
 I’d say that’s a win either way.

 I know some people are gonna throw a hissy fit when they see the ingredients list, so before you get there, let me tell you why it’s not as scary as it seems: